 The Church of St Gregory Morville

-The Church is set in a totally rural setting, within an enclosed area, in a field and includes a car park and is approached by a driveway.
-The building was completed in 1118 and retains almost all of the original Norman features and was constructed within the precincts of a Priory establishment.
-This was destroyed in 1540, leaving the church as the parish place of worship.
+The Church of St Gregory Morville The Church is set in a lovely rural setting next to Morville Hall, a National Trust, which is tenanted.
+The Church and churchyard, which includes a car park, is situated next to the village of Morville on the A458 Bridgnorth to Much Wenlock road.
+It is approached via the driveway to the Hall.
+The building was completed in 1118 and retains almost all of the original Norman elements.
+It was constructed within the precincts of a Priory establishment which was destroyed in 1540, leaving the Church as the parish place of worship.

-The interior presents a warm and friendly atmosphere, that being adjacent to National Trust buildings, attracts many visitors.
+The interior presents a warm and friendly atmosphere with many features of historic interest and, being adjacent to National Trust buildings, attracts many visitors.

 The parish draws on a village support of around 275 to which outlying farm and hamlets add another 100.
 The church enjoys the benefit of active fund raising and other voluntary support.
-Cooperation with and participation from the C of E Primary school in the village, together with activity groups using the modern Village Hall, greatly encourages a busy and self sufficient community.
+Co-operation with and participation from the C of E Primary school in the village, together with activity groups using the modernised Village Hall, greatly encourages a busy and self-sufficient community.

 The Parish offers services based on the Book of Common Prayer.

 (During vacancy services may change.
 Please see pew-sheet & Cross-link for more updated information)